Fade2D Documentation pages v2.16.8

 Parameters

-Internally, the triangulation keeps copies of the inserted points which are returned in vHandles (in the same order).
-If duplicate points are contained in vInputPoints then only one copy will be made and a pointer to this unique copy will be stored in vHandles for every occurance.
+Internally, the triangulation keeps copies of the inserted points, and these copies are returned in vHandles (in the same order as in vInputPoints).
+If duplicate points are found in vInputPoints, only one copy will be created, and a pointer to this unique copy will be stored in vHandles for each occurrence of that point.

 Note